 Not the prettiest settlement but this is where the ferry leaves for Berneray and North Uist, taking an hour to zig zag its way through the shallows of the Sound of Harris (one of my husband’s favourite stretches of water).
 Decent supermarket here, the best on Harris.

-I always enjoyed a meal at The Anchorage but on our last visit here in May 2019, the quality had gone down somewhat – maybe too much expansion?
-The much cheaper and famous ‘Butty Bus’ is right next door at the little ferry terminal and does good carryout fish’n’chips/rolls and sausage – yeh! good, healthy food:)
+Unfortunately, the The Anchorage is now closed.
+The much cheaper and famous ‘Butty Bus’ is right next door at the little ferry terminal and does good carryout fish’n’chips/rolls and sausage or bacon etc.Just what you want sometimes!

 Day Trip to St Kilda